 Contact Information: Name, home address, phone number, email address

-Electronic Format: Use pdf.
-Files with a maximum resolution of 300 dpi submitted on a CD-Rom
+- PDF file with a maximum resolution of 300 dpi submitted on a CD

 Applicants are encouraged to submit material that doesn’t specifically conform to the usual techniques used in architecture or interior design.
 These can be executed in a variety of media forms, either analog or digital: video, website, blogs, animation, etc.